-Early intervention history interview.
-Parents were interviewed at pre- and post-interventions regarding the nature and history of early intervention received.
-The interviewer obtained information regarding the type of intervention, service provider, setting, duration, and frequency of the intervention.
+Early Intervention History Interview.
+Parents were interviewed at pre- and post- intervention regarding the nature and history of early intervention received.
+The interviewer obtained information regarding the type of intervention, service provider, setting, duration and frequency of the intervention.
 This measure has been used by the Autism Centers for Excellence research studies.

-Autism Diagnostic Observation Schedule, Second Edition-Toddler Module.
-The Autism Diagnostic Observation Schedule, Second Edition-Toddler Module (ADOS-2; Lord, Luyster, Gotham, & Guthrie, 2012), completed at pre-intervention, is a standardized, observational measure of social and communication skills.
-It has been shown to have high reliability and discriminant validity.
+Autism Diagnostic Observation Schedule, Second Edition - Toddler Module (ADOS-2; Lord, Luyster, Gotham & Guthrie, 2012).
+The ADOS-2, completed at pre-intervention, is a standardized, observational measure of social and communication skills.
+It has been shown to have high reliability and discriminant validity (Lord, DiLavore, Risi, Gotham, & Bishop, 2012).
 The ADOS-2 largely operationalizes the process of identifying ASD symptoms.
 The total score, social affect score, and restricted and repetitive behavior scales were used to characterize the sample.

-Mullen Scales of Early Leaning.
-The Mullen Scales of Early Leaning (MSEL; Mullen, 1995), completed at pre-intervention, measures developmental level across domains.
+Mullen Scales of Early Leaning (MSEL; Mullen, 1995).
+The MSEL, completed at pre-intervention, measures developmental level across domains.
 The MSEL can be administered to children from birth to 68 months of age.
-T scores, percentile ranks, and age equivalents can be computed for five scales separately (gross motor, visual reception, fine motor, expressive language, and receptive language; each scale has a mean of 50 and a standard deviation of 10).
-An overall standard score, the ELC can also be calculated (M=100, SD=15).
-Construct, concurrent, and criterion validity are all verified by the independent studies and the technical manual for the MSEL (Mullen, 1995).
+T scores, percentile ranks, and age equivalents can be computed for five scales separately (Gross Motor, Visual Reception, Fine Motor, Expressive Language, and Receptive Language; each scale has a mean of 50 and a standard deviation of 10).
+An overall standard score, the Early Learning Composite (ELC) can also be calculated (M=100, SD=15).
+Construct, concurrent, and criterion validity are all verified by independent studies and the technical manual for the MSEL (Mullen, 1995).
 The ELC was used to characterize children in the sample at intake.

-Intervention content and process measure.
-Use of $PI^T$ Parent Coaching Strategies was characterized across both groups ( $PI^T$ and UC) via the video recorded intervention sessions that were recorded three to four times per family (n=96 total videos, mean of 3.2 videos per family) either directly by the provider or by a member of the research team.
-All recorded sessions were behaviorally coded using a 22-item Likert-type scale measure to characterize the structure of the session and the provider's approach to parent coaching.
-This measure was adapted from the Fidelity of Implementation for Coaching Sessions Form in the original Project ImPACT materials (Ingersoll & Dvortcsak, 2010: 368).
-Each item was rated on a 1-5 Likert-type scale, where 1 indicated the provider did not use that strategy/element or did so poorly, and 5 indicated that the provider used that strategy/element competently and at an appropriate intensity.
-The measure includes items around setting up the coaching environment (e.g. limited distractions, availability of materials, presence of developmentally appropriate toys), use of coaching strategies (e.g. explaining the session content, reviewing prior weeks' goals, explaining key technique accurately, briefly demonstrating strategies competently, facilitating parent's practice of the technique, providing clear and specific parent's feedback), use of strategies to promote parent's engagement (e.g. inviting comments/questions, acknowledging parent's concerns, assessing parent's understanding, recognizing parent's strengths and efforts), and use of general strategies to partner with caregiver (e.g. responsive interaction style; reflective approach).
+Intervention content and process measure

+Use of PIT Parent Coaching Strategies was characterized across both groups (PIT and UC) via the video recorded intervention sessions.
+Sessions were recorded three to four times per family (n=96 total videos, mean of 3.2 videos per family) either directly by the provider or by a member of the research team.
+All recorded sessions were behaviorally coded using a 22-item Likert scale measure to characterize the structure of the session and the provider's approach to parent coaching.
+This measure was adapted from the Fidelity of Implementation for Coaching Sessions Form in the original Project ImPACT materials (p.
+368, Ingersoll & Dvortscak, 2010).
+Each item was rated on a 1-5 Likert scale, where 1 indicated the provider did not use that strategy/element or did so poorly, and 5 indicated that the provider used that strategy/element competently and at an appropriate intensity.
+The measure includes items around setting up the coaching environment (e.g., limited distractions; availability of materials; presence of developmentally appropriate toys), use of coaching strategies (e.g., explaining the session content, reviewing prior weeks' goals, explaining key technique accurately, briefly demonstrating strategies competently, facilitating parent practice of the technique, providing clear and specific parent feedback), use of strategies to promote parent engagement (e.g., inviting comments/questions, acknowledging parent concerns, assessing parent understanding, recognizing parent strengths and efforts) and use of general strategies to partner with caregiver (e.g., responsive interaction style; reflective approach).
 Complete definitions for the measure are available from the authors.

-A total of 32% of all video samples (n=31) were evaluated by two independent coders.
-Intraclass correlation coefficients (ICCs) were calculated for each item to assess interrater reliability.
-ICCs ranged from 0.69 to 1.0 across items, with a mean of 0.89 (SD=0.08).
+A total of 32% of all video samples (n = 31) were evaluated by two independent coders.
+Intraclass correlation coefficients were calculated for each item to assess interrater reliability.
+ICCs ranged from .69-1.0 across items, with a mean of .89 (SD=.08).
 Overall, the codes exhibited good to excellent ICCs according to accepted standards (Cicchetti, 1994).

-Dependent measures: parent
+Dependent measures: Parent.